Pressure Cooker Mango Sticky Rice with Coconut Cream is a classic Thai dessert that’s creamy, refreshing, and the perfect end to a spicy meal!

 I first had it at my last job one night while we were working late to prepare for a big event.
-It’s classically served at Thai restaurants and I can’t think of anything better than stuffing yourself with a spicy Pad Thai or Green Curry then cooling your mouth down with cool coconut and mango sticky rice.
+It’s classically served at Thai restaurants and I can’t think of anything better than stuffing yourself with a spicy Pad Thai or Green Curry then cooling your mouth down with cool Mango Sticky Rice with Coconut Cream.

 I was skeptical the first time we ordered it, as I remember eating rice pudding as a kid and not being totally sure if I liked it or not.
 Turns out, when you make short grain rice and then combine it with thick coconut milk and sugar and cardamom and mango, it turns your world upside down and you don’t ever want to eat another dessert again.

-- 1½ cups uncooked short-grain white rice
+- 1 1/2 cups uncooked short-grain white rice

 - 2 cups water

-- 1½ cups coconut milk
+- 15oz can full fat coconut milk

 - 1 cup white sugar

-- ½ teaspoon cardamom
+- 1/2 teaspoon cardamom

-- 3 mangos, peeled and sliced
+- 2 mangos, peeled and diced

-- 1 tablespoon toasted sesame seeds
+- 2 teaspoons toasted sesame seeds